Health Benefits of Brazil Nuts

 Brazil nuts hold exceptionally high levels of selenium.
 100g provide about 1917 µg or 3485% of the recommended daily intake of selenium, rating them as the highest natural source of this mineral.
 Selenium is an important cofactor for the anti-oxidant enzyme, glutathione-peroxidase.
 Just 1-2 nuts a day provide enough of this trace element.
 Adequate selenium in the diet helps prevent coronary artery disease, liver cirrhosis, and cancers.

 Furthermore, just as in almonds and pine nuts, Brazil nuts too are free from gluten protein.
 The nuts, therefore, are one of the popular ingredients in the preparation of gluten-free food formulas.
-These formula preparations are, in-fact, healthy alternatives in people with wheat food allergies and celiac disease.
+These formula preparations are, in fact, healthy alternatives for people with wheat food allergies and celiac disease.